Hulls Gulch Reserve

 About Hulls Gulch

-The reserve is also home to the Jim Hall Foothills Learning Center (FLC), operated by the city of Boise Parks and Recreation Department.
+The reserve is also home to the Jim Hall Foothills Learning Center (FLC), operated by the Boise Parks and Recreation Department.
 The FLC sits on the site of the former McCord house.
-It is dedicated to promote-through environmental education, service opportunities, and outreach-the preservation and responsible use of the Foothills; and to foster an understanding and appreciation of our place in the natural world.
-This center was envisioned in the 2000 Foothills Open Space Management Plan, and became a reality when its doors opened on April 22nd 2005.
+It is dedicated to promote-through environmental education, service opportunities and outreach-the preservation and responsible use of the Foothills; and to foster an understanding and appreciation of our place in the natural world.
+This center was envisioned in the 2000 Foothills Open Space Management Plan and became a reality when its doors opened on April 22, 2005.
 Visit Boise Environmental Education for more information.